The Asset Tracing and Recovery Review: Malaysia

 The registration of a foreign judgment under REJA may be set aside if the foreign judgment was obtained by fraud.
 Fraud is also a defence for common law recognition of foreign judgment.

-1 Jack Yow and Daphne Koo are partners and Kwong Chiew Ee is a principal at Rahmat Lim & Partners.
+1 Jack Yow, Daphne Koo and Kwong Chiew Ee are partners at Rahmat Lim & Partners.

 2 According to Thomson Reuters' Islamic Financial Development Report in 2018, Malaysia remains the leader among 56 countries for Islamic financial institutions.

-3 Section 340(2) of the National Land Code 1965 (Act 56).
+3 Section 340(2) of the National Land Code (Act 828) (Revised 2020).
 In Al Rashidy Kassim & Ors v.
 Rosman Roslan 3 CLJ 361, following the successful claim by the beneficiaries of the estate of a deceased person, the Federal Court ordered that the memorial in favour of the fraudster in the issue document of title and the register document of title be deleted and a memorial in favour of the deceased be reinstated therein.

 4 Section 19 of the Contracts Act 1950 (Act 136) (Revised 1974).